-Indian agriculture- an overview of performance and issues -the need and scope for land reforms, objectives of land reforms, A critical analysis of land reform measures introduced in India, The success and drawbacks of Green Revolution and the way ahead.
-Agricultural price policy, Indian Agriculture and WTO
+Indian agriculture- an overview of performance and issues -the need and scope for land reforms, objectives of land reforms, A critical analysis of land reform measures introduced in India, The success and drawbacks of green revolution and the way ahead.
+Indian Agriculture and WTO, Agricultural Research and Extension, Management of Infrastructure- Irrigation, Farm Credit, Conservation of Land and Water Resources and Forest Resources, Hill and Tribal areas.